+You may be exploring your own extended family ancestry.
+You might even be looking for relatives to qualify for an Irish passport.
 Sooner or later youll run into serious obstacles, however.
-Luckily, Rhys (one of our brilliant Vagaguides) has a talented genealogical researcher as his Momma.
+Luckily, Rhys (one of our brilliant Vagaguides) has a talented genealogical researcher as his Mum.
 So weve invited Aoife Fitzgerald to tell you a little bit about her craft and help you overcome these brick walls, as she calls them:

 Often the problems that people encounter in researching their roots are caused by a lack of primary source material.
 Some attribute this to the 1922 burning of the Four Courts in Dublin, in which many censuses and records were lost.
 In other cases, it is a simple lack of knowledge about where to turn.